DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/train-to-teach-in-england-as-an-international-student.md

 To train to teach in England, you will need:

 * a bachelor’s degree (this can be from a university outside the UK)
-* an English language qualification which is the same standard as a grade 4 GCSE (General Certificate of Secondary Education)
+* an English language qualification which is the same standard as a grade 4 General Certificate of Secondary Education (GCSE)
 * a maths qualification which is the same standard as a grade 4 GCSE
 * if teaching children aged 3 to 11 in primary school, a physics, chemistry or biology (science) qualification which is the same standard as a grade 4 GCSE